 Eco-Act is an environmental leadership program for juniors and seniors in high school, operated by the Missouri Botanical Garden in partnership with St. Louis area schools and districts that has been around since 1981.
-Students enroll for a full year and receive course credit or community service credit from their schools.
+Students enroll for a full year and receive course credit from their schools.
 During the program participants:

-- Teach 4th grade classes an ecology lesson once a week during the school year. - Research and present on local environmental issues. - Attend outdoor adventure activities to increase ecology knowledge, to build communication and teamwork skills, and to gain confidence.
+- Teach 3rd grade classes ecology lessons through hands-on activities during the school year. - Research and present on local environmental issues. - Attend outdoor adventure activities to increase ecology knowledge, to build communication and teamwork skills, and to gain confidence.